Deep Reinforcement Learning for Controlled Traversing of the Attractor Landscape of Boolean Models in the Context of Cellular Reprogramming: Materials and methods

 \subsection{Reinforcement Learning}

-The main task of reinforcement learning (RL) is to solve sequential decision problems by optimising a~cumulative reward function.
+The main task of reinforcement learning (RL) is to solve sequential decision problems by maximising a~cumulative reward.
 A~\emph{policy} is a~strategy that determines which action to take and an~\emph{optimal policy} is one determined by selecting the actions that maximise the future cumulative reward.
-It be obtained by solving the \emph{the Bellman equation}, which expresses the relationship between the value of a~state and the expected future rewards:

-where $V(s)$ is the value of state $s$, $R_a(s, s')$ is the immediate reward, $P(s' \mid s,a)$ is the transition probability to the next state $s'$, and $\gamma$ is the discount factor.
-The equation guides the RL agent's decision-making by considering both immediate rewards and the discounted value of future states, forming the basis for reinforcement learning algorithms.
-To find an~approximate solution to the Bellman equation, the $Q$ function is considered which is defined as the total discounted reward received after taking action $a$ in state $s$:
+The optimal policy can be obtained by solving the Bellman equation for the $Q$ function which is defined as the total discounted reward received after taking action $a$ in state~$s$.